MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 2*

-These are the same expression, but the latter is a lambda style expression which some may find more readable.
 These example generates a new collection:

 ```
 where(json("{'name': 'jack', 'age': '15'}"), x, x.value == 'jack')
 where(json("{'name': 'jack', 'age': '15'}"), x=> x.value == 'jack')
 ```

-And returns the result **{'name': 'jack'}**.
+And return the result **['name:jack', 'age:15']**.
+Note that the second expression is a *lambda expression*, which some find more readable.

 <a name="xml"></a>